Skip to content

 Adjusting for High-Reliability Expectations

 Graph of the reliability score adjustment.
 The x-axis represents the reliability score, and the y-axis represents the adjusted reliability score.
+The adjustment curve is derived from a circular arc with a defined center.

 Availability

-How to calculate availability
+How to Calculate Availability

 li={1if validator was selected in epoch i0otherwisefor i=0,1,2,,m1